Explore

 AI summary

-The home blends cultures, proudly displaying meaningful items from her husband's Fijian heritage.
-DIY projects, like a deck built with family and a restored bar cabinet from Trade Me Marketplace, add personal history.
-The family has grand plans for a full indoor renovation.
+The home blends her husband's Fijian culture with DIY projects, like a deck built by family and a refurbished bar cabinet from Trade Me Marketplace.
+With outdoor work complete, the family plans a major indoor renovation next year to create their forever home, reflecting their values of family and manaakitanga.

 The bar cabinet that Dame Sophie Pascoe and her husband Rob made their own.